kukosek/jidelna/soybeans/README.md

 - geckodriver
 	- download the latest and add it to path
 	- or just do `sudo cp setup-tools/geckodriver /usr/bin && sudo chmod 777 /usr/bin/geckodriver`
+- this repository: just do a git clone, then cd to the repo dir, and do the configuration stuff

 ### Configuration
 1. You must specify your ip adress/host name in `server.conf`.
 This file is just cherrypy config, you can add anything you want to it.
 So do `cp setup-tools/server.example.conf server.conf` and edit the hostname.
 2. Worker config - specify how many workers you want, and if you want headless browsers `cp setup-tools/work_config.example.py work_config.py`
+3. Database config - `cp setup-tools/db.example.conf db.conf`
+Modify it to your needs

 ### Run
 just run server.py with python 3